YehuCarrington/BareMetalBlink/README.md

 ## 📖 Hello Reader.

-In this very simple project I'm going to be going on a journey to blink and LED.
+In this very simple project I'm going to be going on a journey to blink an LED.
 It's the hello world of the Embedded Software Space.
 But enough Rambling from me. use the link below to see what I learned.

 P.S.
 I'm developing on a STM32G4431.
 I'm using the Nucleo development board.